How do you raise a responsible child? While there’s no magical formula, there are some ways we can inspire responsible behavior. Here’s how.

 Something I’ve instituted recently (that I should’ve done a long time ago) is catching those tasks where I’m constantly picking up after my kids and putting that chore back on their shoulders instead.

-But it helps SO much when we’re not coming home to chaos every evening.
+But it helps SO much when we’re not coming home to chaos every evening, so being consistent with these routines is key.

 Keeping rooms clean/tidy

-The daily responsibilities (see above) have to be completed before she can move onto the paid jobs – things like loading the dishwasher, sweeping and mopping the floor or watching the younger kids for an hour so mom can catch up on work.
+For us, the daily responsibilities (see above) have to be completed before the kids can move onto the paid jobs – things like loading the dishwasher, sweeping and mopping the floor or watching the younger kids for an hour so mom can catch up on work.

-I assign exactly how much each chore is worth and with the premium version I can require photo proof or require my approval before it can be marked completed.
-So far, I’m loving how easy it is to use and it’s saving me a lot of time with instructions and tracking what’s been done.
+So far, I’m loving how easy it is to use and it’s saving me a lot of time with instructions and tracking what has been done.

 #2.
 Don’t give warnings/ reminders